Viossixth/AWS-re-start/README.md

 My AWS re/Start Jouney

-This repositoey was created with the sole aim of documenting my journing with AWS re/Start.
-To highlight and capture what i've learnt , the labs completed and the amount of cloud computing concepts i understand.
-There are notes, labs examples and achievements attached to this repository.Compute, AWS Storage Services and AWS Database and Analytic Services are some of the concepts to documented and many more.
+This repository was created with the sole aim of documenting my journing with AWS re/Start.There are notes, labs examples and achievements attached to this repository.
+Compute, AWS Storage Services and AWS Database and Analytic Services are some of the concepts to documented.

 Aim of the repo?